Top 11 Free Web Hosting Control Panels (cPanel Alternatives)

 Key Features of HestiaCP

-• User-Friendly Web Interface: Clean and modern dashboard for managing server resources and websites.
+• User Friendly Web Interface: clean and modern dashboard for managing server resources and websites.

-• Email Server: Full email stack with Dovecot, Exim, and SpamAssassin.
+• Email Server: Full email stack with dovecot, exim, and spamassassin.

-• Built-in Security: Includes robust security features by default.
+• Built-in security features by default.

-• Backup System: Reliable and easy-to-use backup/restore mechanism.
+• Reliable and easy-to-use backup/restoration option.

 Cons